1963 Dominican coup d'état: Coup

-President Juan Bosch, the first democratically elected president in the Dominican Republic after the fall of the dictatorship of Rafael Leonidas Trujillo, and was overthrown on 25 September 1963 after only seven months in power.
-The coup was led by Generals Elías Wessin y Wessin and Antonio Imbert Barreras, accusing Bosch and his cabinet of being corrupt and pro-Communist" and replacing them with a three-man military junta.
-Bosch went to exile in Puerto Rico.
+On September 25, after only seven months in power, Bosch was overthrown when he was placed under arrest.
+The bloodless coup was led by Elias Wessin y Wessin, General Antonio Imbert Barreras, and other military leaders who accused Bosch and his cabinet of being corrupt and pro-Communist" and replacing them with a three-man military junta.
+Bosch was initially deported to Guadeloupe by ship but flew to Puerto Rico on October 1, where he spent the remainder of his exile.